-How to Clean Pizza Stone Stains
+How to Clean Pizza Stone With Baking Soda

 Stains on a pizza stone are symbols of love and attention.
 Think of the delicious pies you’ve created and baked on your stone.
 These stamps of good meals and good times are natural and desired parts of the stone.
 There is no need to remove the stains unless you can’t stand the sight of them.
 If you want to remove stains, here’s what to do:

 - Remove pieces of food first by scraping them away with a spatula or brush.